Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_main.md

 ~~~

 Note that the C-API will automatically create a default mapper when the first memory access object is added.

+The global mapper currently available in the library assumes that any images loaded apply to all cores in the system,
+throughout the decode session.
+There is currently no mapper in the library that will distinguish memory accessors by both memory space and cpu.

+Therefore the choice of memory image accessor added will depend on the client.

+For a session where the images are static throughout the session, apply to all the cores in a system, the client can add file or buffer type memory accessor can
+be used.
+This is the model used by the library test program `trc_pkt_lister`.

+Where the memory images can change over time, and/or differ according to the processor executing the code, then a callback memory accessor is
+generally used by the client.
+The `perf` tool used in the Linux kernel uses a callback memory accessor when decoding trace.
+The tool has
+a database of loaded programs on a per cpu basis over the time of trace recording. `perf` uses the callback accessor with the address and size
+set to the entire system memory area, with a memory space set to @ref OCSD_MEM_SPACE_ANY.
+This allows the decoder to callback into the `perf`
+client which will then determine the correct program image according to information collected and the cpu and progress through the trace session,
+and return the correct block of memory to the decode library.

 ### Adding the output callbacks ###